lets-getitnow/ai_go_explain/5_inspect_parts/README.md

 # Step 5: Inspect NMF Parts

-This step analyzes the NMF components from step 4 to identify the strongest activations and generate detailed analysis reports.
+This step analyzes the NMF parts from step 4 to identify the strongest activations and generate detailed analysis reports.

 ## File Organization Requirements